2021 Formula One World Championship

 The 2021 FIA Formula One World Championship was a motor racing championship for Formula One cars which was the 72nd running of the Formula One World Championship.
 It is recognised by the Fédération Internationale de l'Automobile (FIA), the governing body of international motorsport, as the highest class of competition for open-wheel racing cars.
 The championship was contested over twenty-two Grands Prix, and held around the world.
-Drivers and teams competed for the titles of Formula One World Champion Driver and Formula One World Champion Constructor, respectively.
+Drivers and teams competed for the titles of World Drivers' Champion and World Constructors' Champion, respectively.

 Max Verstappen (pictured in 2017) won his first World Championship (and the first for a Dutch driver), driving for Red Bull Racing-Honda.

 Lewis Hamilton (pictured in 2017), the defending champion, finished runner-up by 8 points driving for Mercedes.

-Hamilton’s teammate Valtteri Bottas (pictured in 2019) was third, in his final season with the team.
+Hamilton's teammate Valtteri Bottas (pictured in 2019) was third, in his final season with the team.

 Mercedes won their eighth consecutive Constructors' Championship.

 Red Bull finished second in the Constructors' Championship.

 Ferrari finished third in the Constructors' Championship.

 Max Verstappen of Red Bull Racing-Honda won the Drivers' Championship for the first time in his career, having claimed 10 race wins across the season.
 Verstappen became the first-ever driver from the Netherlands, the first Honda-powered driver since Ayrton Senna in 1991, the first Red Bull driver since Sebastian Vettel in 2013 and the first non-Mercedes driver in the turbo-hybrid era to win the World Championship.
 This season saw the return of Aston Martin since 1960 after Lawrence Stroll invested into the British marque.